systemd/mkosi/mkosi/resources/man/mkosi.md

 * `mkosi.conf` is parsed if it exists in the directory configured with `--directory=` or the current working directory if `--directory=` is not used.
-* If a profile is defined, its configuration is parsed from the `mkosi.profiles/` directory.
 * `mkosi.conf.d/` is parsed in the same directory if it exists.
 Each directory and each file with the `.conf` extension in `mkosi.conf.d/` is parsed.
 Any directory in `mkosi.conf.d` is parsed as if it were a regular top level directory.
+* If any profiles are configured, their configuration is parsed from the `mkosi.profiles/` directory.
 * Subimages are parsed from the `mkosi.images` directory if it exists.

 Note that settings configured via the command line always override